 In 2015, the National Park Service states there are 23 animal species in the Everglades on both lists – federally endangered and threatened.
 However, there are over 60 on just the threatened list.
 The Florida panther, American alligator, West Indian manatee, wood stork and snail kite are just a few animals in the area that are currently receiving some form of protection at the state and federal level.
 If you wish to see these animals, you could visit our Everglades National Park airboat tours or Everglades National Park boat tours.

 Threatened Everglades Wildlife May Become Endangered Without Protection

 The American Alligator

 The American alligator in South Florida is iconic.
+It could be seen on an Everglades boat ride or Everglades excursion.
 Aside from great notoriety, few people in the state realize that the alligator is classified by the US Fish and Wildlife Service as threatened, and is likely to become endangered if we fail to protect its habitat.
-Alligators thrive in the fresh water marshes of the Everglades and play a critical role in helping sustain the ecosystem.
+Alligators thrive in the freshwater marshes of the Everglades and play a critical role in helping sustain the ecosystem.
 The state has adopted a few managed control programs, and it’s illegal to take an alligator without a permit and proper license.
 Nevertheless, up to a third of all alligator nests are destroyed.

 The Florida Panther